NECH2004/zever_local/README.md

 Library for connecting to a Zeversolar inverter over local network.
 Retrieves the inverter data.

-Only tested on a Zeversolution 2000.
+Only tested on a Zeversolar 2000.
 ## Usage

 1. Install this package `pip install zeversolar_local`